-There are four ways to access the New York Times online:
+There are several access points to the New York Times online:

-1) Proquest Historical Newspapers (1851-2011) provides a great way to see the long history of the New York Times, exactly as printed.
+- ProQuest Historical Newspapers (1851-2014) provides a great way to see the long history of the New York Times, exactly as printed.

-2) ProQuest Digital Microfilm (2008-present, except for the last two months) provides access to the New York Times as printed, but with more recent material than ProQuest Historical Newspapers.
+- ProQuest Recent Newspapers (2008-present, except for the last two months) provides access to the New York Times as printed.